Registration for Summer 2025 courses will open on the first Monday of February.

 AM | Summer College 1 | Click to read more about MATH-1360-10 |

-A continuation of MATH-035.
-Topics include techniques of integration, applications of the definite integral, improper integrals, Newton's method and numerical integration, sequences and series including Taylor's theorem and power series, and elementary separable and first and second order linear differential equations.
-Fall and Spring. |
+This is the second course in the Calculus sequence and is a continuation of MATH-1350.
+Topics include techniques of integration, applications of the definite integral, improper integrals, sequences and series including Taylor's theorem and power series, and polar and parametric curves. |

 |||||